RinteRface/shinyMobile/README.md

 shinyMobile is PWA capable, meaning that it can be displayed full screen on many mobile devices.
 This feature is automatically handled by `f7Page()` and the Google PWA compatibility [script](https://github.com/GoogleChromeLabs/pwacompat).
 The last 3 parameters of `f7Page()` are not mandatory.
-If not provided, the app will use shinyMobile default ressources to create an apple-touch-icon, a manifest and a favicon.
+If not provided, the app will use shinyMobile default resources to create an apple-touch-icon, a manifest and a favicon.
 The PWA compatibility script will automatically create any missing icons and splash screens for iOS and Android devices.

 Below is an example showing the manifest.json file: